-Before you attempt to complete an application, please study the project, which contains detailed information about the project under study, project requirements, expectations of the participants, the academic and institutional setting, and specific provisions for lodging and subsistence.
+Before you attempt to complete an application, please study the website, which contains detailed information about the project under study, project requirements, expectations of the participants, the academic and institutional setting, and specific provisions for lodging and subsistence.

 Application Cover Sheet